 Powers and Abilities

 The Sentry is one of the most powerful superheroes in the Marvel Universe.
-He has personally estimated the high level of his overall power by often stating that he has the "power of one million exploding suns."
+He has personally estimated the high level of his overall power by often stating that he has the "power of a million exploding suns."
 Spider-Man stated that Sentry fought Galactus to a standstill, although this is a hotly debated subject due to Spider-Man's penchant for satire and hyperbole.
+It was later revealed that this feat was not done alone as Sentry stalemated the world eater with the help of X-Man, Nate Grey, at one of his highest points in power.

-Sentry's superhuman strength has enabled him to overpower beings such as Ares, the Olympian God of War, with ease, destroy Asgard by flying through the foundation, easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an immensely enraged Hulk whose power levels had increased beyond anything seen before.
-That fight resulted in both individuals reverting back to human form.
+Superhuman Strength: His strength has enabled him to overpower beings such as Ares, the Olympian God of War, with ease, destroy Asgard by flying through the foundation, easily defeat Terrax, a creation and former Herald of Galactus, and break his axe, and engage and fight to a draw an enraged Hulk whose power levels had increased beyond anything seen before.
+That fight resulted in both individuals reverting back to human form while sentry was apparently weakened more as he was knocked out by banner.

-It has been observed that Sentry has extremely heightened senses.
+Superhuman Senses: It has been observed that Sentry has extremely heightened senses.
 This is evidenced by Sentry's statement that he could literally hear the heartbeat of a butterfly in Africa while he himself was still in New York.
+This might be hyperbole.

 In one instance he projected the Void as an entirely separate entity, a giant monster.
 This may suggest some form of light manipulation and the creation of hard-light constructs, but should more likely be attributed to his control over matter.